Mohsen Forouzan

-Mohsen Forouzan (محسن فروزان; born 3 May 1988) is an Iranian footballer who currently plays for Gol Gohar Sirjan, as a goalkeeper.
+Mohsen Forouzan (محسن فروزان; born 3 May 1988) is an Iranian footballer who plays for Foolad in Persian Gulf Pro League as a goalkeeper.
 He is also capped by the Iran national football team.

 Club career

 Forouzan started his senior career in 2004 with local club Pegah Gilan, he moved to rival club Malavan in 2007.
 In 2011 Forouzan signed with Tractor and played in the Asian Champions League for the first time in his career.
-After two years at the club Forouzan signed with another Tabrizi team, this time Gostaresh Foolad, in his only season with the club he helped the team avoid relegation.
+After two years at the club Forouzan signed with another Tabrizi team, this time Gostaresh Foulad, in his only season with the club he helped the team avoid relegation.
 In the summer of 2014 Forouzan transferred to Esteghlal.
 After Mehdi Rahmati joined Esteghlal in the summer of 2015, Forouzan decided to leave the club and sign for newly promoted Siah Jamegan.
-He was released halfway through the 2015–2016 season.
+He was released halfway through the 2015–16 season.

 Club career statistics

 International career

 He was called into Iran's 2015 AFC Asian Cup squad on 30 December 2014 by Carlos Queiroz.